meetgeekai/meetgeek-mcp-server/README.md

 ## Privacy Policy

 This MCP server connects to the MeetGeek API to access meeting data.
-For details on how MeetGeek handles user data, please review their official privacy policy: [MeetGeek Privacy Policy](https://www.meetgeek.ai/privacy)
+For details on how MeetGeek handles user data, please review our official privacy policy: [MeetGeek Privacy Policy](https://www.meetgeek.ai/privacy)

 ## Features